photoprism/photoprism-docs/docs/user-guide/organize/video.md

     require a significant amount of extra storage.

 !!! tldr ""
     HEVC video files can have a `.mp4` file extension too, which is typically associated with AVC.
-This is because MP4 is a *container* format or wrapper - the content could be compressed with H.264, H.265, or something else.
+This is because MP4 is a *container* format, meaning that the actual video content may be compressed with H.264, H.265, or something else.
     The file extension doesn't really tell you anything other than that it's probably a video file.

+*[HEVC]: H.265 / High Efficiency Video Coding